mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 ## TinyPilot's new office: the fun stuff

-Another part of the new office that I didn't expect to enjoy so much was choosing
+Another part of the new office that I didn't expect to enjoy so much was choosing the tech infrastructure.
+Here's a brief tour of what I'm using:

-* Router: XX with OPNSense
+### Door lock: Yale XX

+I've heard good things about August, but they only make deadbolts, which the office door didn't support.
+Yale acquired August in 2017, and they make a door latch with August software.
+I'm happy with the way it looks, but the software is surprisingly bad.

+### Router: OPNSense running on a XX mini PC

-  * I like the EdgeRouter 4 I have at home, but Ubiquiti's been going downhill (TODO: link) and pfSense seems to be lying about being open source (TODO: link)
+I like the EdgeRouter 4 I have at home, but Ubiquiti's been going downhill (TODO: link) and pfSense seems to be lying about being open source (TODO: link).

+I'm enjoying it so far.
+The complexity is higher than Ubiquiti, but it's much more intuitive than Microtik.

+### Switch: TP-Link XX

+It's the same switch I use at home, and I've liked it.
+It has four PoE ports.

-* Wireless access point: Ruckus R310
+### Wireless Access Point: Rucks R310

-* Door lock: Yale XX
-* File Server: HP DL380 G7
-  * I was going to go with a G8, but I've read that that G7 series is supposed to be quieter
-  * I'm mainly buying this so I can try playing with a server rack for the first time
+Again, same one I use at home.
+Probably a bit too fancy for a single 125 square foot office, but I love that it's PoE, so it only needs a single cable.
+With my home Ruckus, I configured it once and never had to mess with it again.

-* Paper Printer: Brother
+### Paper Printer: Brother XX

-* Shipping Label Printer: XX
+Another copy of what I use at home.
+I have terrible luck with printers that try to serve over the network, especially over WiFi.
+This is just a dumb USB printer, and I use another server to make it available over the network.

+### Print server: CUPS on a Pi 4B

+This was surprisingly easy to set up.
+I stuck a PoE HAT on a Pi 4B (I happen to have many available), installed `cups` and `printer-driver-brlaser`, and it worked smoothly.

+### Jumpbox / bastion server: Tailscale on an old Pi 3

 To access my machines remotely, I installed Tailscale on an old Raspberry Pi 3 I had lying around.
 Then, I installed Tailscale on my home desktop, so the two are joined over Tailscale's virtual network whenever both machines have Internet.